da5nsy/ReproducibleResearch/episodes/step5Testing.md

 [Open Refine](https://openrefine.org/) is a good tool for inspecting your data.

 Again, R and Python have real strengths here, to have a list of tests you can run as often as you need.
+For example, R has a function called 'head' that prints the first 6 lines of any file, so you can do a visual check of the data quickly.

 ::::::::::::::::::::::::::::::::::::::::::::::: callout